pawelst/pawel.staniec.eu/content/posts/building-scalable-systems.md

 ---
 title: "Building Scalable Systems: Lessons from 15+ Years"
-date: "2025-01-07"
+date: "2025-08-01"
 draft: false
-tags: ["hugo", "blog"]
+tags: ["thoughts","advice","blog"]

 ---

+_This article is a work in progress_

 Over the past decade and a half, I've had the privilege of designing, developing, and securing global-scale systems.
 Here are some key insights I've gathered along the way.

 ## The Foundation: Start Simple, Scale Smart

-> "Premature optimization is the root of all evil." - Donald Knuth
+> _"Premature optimization is the root of all evil." - Donald Knuth_

-One of the biggest mistakes I see engineers make is over-engineering from day one.
+One of the biggest mistakes I ~~kept~~ keep making and see other engineers make is over-engineering from day one.
 Start with the simplest solution that works, then scale based on **actual** needs, not hypothetical ones.

-### Key Principles I Follow:
+### Key Principles I Learned to Follow:

 1. **Measure First**: You can't optimize what you don't measure
 2. **Bottlenecks Are Your Friends**: They tell you exactly where to focus
 3. **Horizontal > Vertical**: Scale out, not just up
 4. **Fail Fast, Fail Safe**: Design for failure from the beginning

-## Architecture Patterns That Work
+## Architecture Patterns That Worked For Me (or at least didn't kill me)

 ### Microservices (When Done Right)

-Microservices aren't a silver bullet, but when implemented correctly:
+You almost never need microservices, but when you think you do, think twice.
+Then, if you still think you need them, remember that they aren't a silver bullet, but when implemented correctly:

 ```javascript
 // Example: Simple service discovery pattern